heptarch/heptarch.github.io/projects.md

 	   And a few of these recipients, e.g. Yann LeCun, did their most highly cited work at Bell Labs.
 	   </span>
+Bell Labs has nine.
-Arguably, this a problem of timescale.
-Like the Nobel, Turing Awards tend to arrive long after the fact; in twenty years, I bet we will see more MAMAA employees on the honour rolls.
+Arguably, this a problem of timescale; like the Nobel, Turing Awards tend to arrive long after the fact.
+In twenty years, I bet we will see more MAMAA employees on the honour rolls.